AndrewAPrice/Perception/shovel/Assembler.md

 Metadata is unique to a function, and specifies metadata about the function or to control the assembler.
 You can use it for describing parameters, variables, and debugging information.
 Metadata starts with a '-' symbol followed by a name and the parameters.
 For example:
 ```
 Function somename
-   -locals 5 # allocate 5 local variables on the stack
    -parameters 3 # function expects 3 parameters
 ```